tkennon/clifromyaml/README.md

     <flag name>: # An example flag name
       help:      # Describes the flag
       default:   # The flags default value
+      oneof: []  # Optional.
+If defined, the flag must be set to one of the choices by the user
 ```

 ## TODO